onbloc/gno-token-resource/CONTRIBUTING.md

 ## Validate your changes

-Before opening a pull request, follow the [JSON validation guidelines](./docs/json-validation-guidelines.md) and run the local validation commands.
+CI validates all token resource JSON files against their directory-specific schemas on every pull request and push to `main`.
+Before opening a pull request, follow the [JSON validation guidelines](./docs/json-validation-guidelines.md) and run the validation locally.